 Northwest Technical College will have an identified support services plan for enrolled students who meet conditions of Limited English Proficiency (LEP).
-Individuals may gualify as LEP students under one or more of the following conditions:
+Individuals may qualify as LEP students under one or more of the following conditions:

-- Was not born in the United States or whose native language is a language . other than English and comes from an environment where a language other than English is dominant - Is a Native American or Alaska native and comes from an environment where • a language other than English has had significant impact on such individual's level of English language proficiency - Is migratory and whose native language is other than English and comes from an environment where a language other than English is dominant.
+- Was not born in the United States or whose native language is a language other than English and comes from an environment where a language other than English is dominant. - Is a Native American or Alaska native and comes from an environment where a language other than English has had significant impact on such individual's level of English language proficiency. - Is migratory and whose native language is other than English and comes from an environment where a language other than English is dominant.

-Qualified students will meet with the Learning Services Director, Sarah Plahn, Room 211 in the Learning Enrichment Center, to develop a Personal Education Plan.
-Sarah can be contacted via email at sarah.plahn@ntcmn.edu or via phone at 218-333-6650.
+Qualified students will meet with the The Advising and Accommodations Coordinator, Zak Johnson located in room 205 on the NTC campus to develop a Personal Education Plan.
+Zak can be contacted via email Zachary.Johnson@bemidjistate.edu or via phone at 218-333-6656.